vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

   (twentieths of a semitone), then sample flags.
 SRCN selects a normal DSP DIR entry; the prefix is **not** BRR data.
 * Detection also checks the phrase-handler and pitch/delta table relationships;
-  this prevents interpreting the different earlier/later command maps as this revision.
+  the extended revision additionally requires its pitch-bias and $fb/$fc handlers.
   Direct-page and absolute table addresses may move.
+* The live song-header pointer identifies the current sequence.
+Sound-effect cues without an active song header are not treated as music sequences.

 ## Sequence and clock